AnonC0DER/PyLe/README.md

-### New Update 1.6 !
+### New Update 2.0 !
-- Shorter Code :)
-- What is python Menu Added !
+- Apps section Added !
-- For beginners Menu Edited !
+- Bug Fixes

 # PyLe
 'Learn and introduce Python libraries with PyLe'